 2.3 Sensor Characteristics

-Sensors have various different properties and many of them can be derived or explained with their characteristic line which connects the input quantity—the measurand xe—with the output quantity—the measured values xa.
+Sensors have various properties, and many of them can be derived or explained by their characteristic line, which connects the input quantity—the measurand xe—with the output quantity—the measured values xa.
 More specifically, this connection can be interpreted as a dynamical system.
-In this dynamical system, the different derivatives of the input and output quantity and the disturbance variables z need to be considered with the linear coefficients ai, bi, ci:
+In this dynamical system, the different derivatives of the input and output quantity and the disturbance variables z need to be considered, with linear coefficients ai, bi, ci:

 i=0Mai∙∂xa(i)∂it=i=0Nbi∙∂xei∂it+i=0Kci∙∂zi∂it